-If the PIN code check for the SIM card inserted into your USB modem is disabled, then an active WAN connection with the operator's settings will be automatically created when plugging the USB modem into the router.
+If the PIN code check for the SIM card inserted into the built-in LTE modem or the connected USB modem is disabled, then an active WAN connection with the operator's settings will be automatically created when powering the router on or plugging the USB modem into the router.
 The connection will be displayed on the Connections Setup / WAN page.